-We hope this intel helps you navigate the diverse world of beverages – there are endless options, so we always encourage you to look beyond the marketing campaigns and do your own research.
+We hope this beverage guide helps you navigate the diverse world of beverages – there are endless options, so we always encourage you to look beyond the marketing campaigns and do your own research.
 Stay hydrated, YA•YE Gang!

 - Adolph, E F. “The regulation of the water content of the human organism.”
 The Journal of physiology 55,1-2 (1921): 114-32. doi:10.1113/jphysiol.1921.sp001960

 - Michaud, D S et al. “Fluid intake and the risk of bladder cancer in men.”
 The New England journal of medicine 340,18 (1999): 1390-7. doi:10.1056/NEJM199905063401803

 - Chan, Jacqueline et al. “Water, other fluids, and fatal coronary heart disease: the Adventist Health Study.”
 American journal of epidemiology 155,9 (2002): 827-33. doi:10.1093/aje/155.9.827

 - Zhang, Chi et al. “Tea consumption and risk of cardiovascular outcomes and total mortality: a systematic review and meta-analysis of prospective observational studies.”
 European journal of epidemiology 30,2 (2015): 103-13. doi:10.1007/s10654-014-9960-x